Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: Models, score vectors and tangent spaces

 \begin{lemma} The efficient SFIM $\bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0,g_0)$ for the model $\mathcal{P}$ in \eqref{sp1} is equal to the parametric efficient FIM $\bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0)$ in $\mathcal{P}_{1,2}$, i.e. $\mb{p}= \mb{0}$ if and only if (iff) the following condition is satisfied

 \end{lemma}

-In the following sections, we will make extensive use of Lemmas \ref{Lem1} and \ref{Lem2} to bring to light the sometimes surprising and counter-intuitive relationships between parametric and semiparametric efficiency in the family of elliptical distributions.
+In Sect. \ref{sec_geo_V_g} and in particular in Sect. \ref{sec_para}, we will make extensive use of this framework and of Lemma \ref{Lem2} to bring to light the sometimes surprising and counter-intuitive relationships between parametric and semiparametric efficiency in the family of elliptical distributions.